HORUS-Team6348/frc-usb-camera/README.md

 # Server-side setup

 1. Clone the repository
 2. Compile it by running `make test`.
-Make sure to have the required libraries installed: TurboJPEG, libuvc and libavcodec.
+Make sure to have the required libraries installed: TurboJPEG, libusb, libuvc and libavcodec.
 3. Run `uvc_test`.
 It should start listening on UDP port 1188 by default.
 Also, the default setup assumes two cameras, make sure they are connected.
 4. Once this is working, you may wanna set it up as a systemd service so that it starts up automatically on boot.
 5. For FRC applications, current rules require all wireless radios to be disabled.
 Also, it is highly recommended to set the partitions as read only to prevent data corruption due to sudden loss of power.